ebourg/StrataDocs/pages/docs/reference_docs/docs.md

 ## Measure module

-The `strata-function` module enables applications to calculate high-level measures, such as PV and PV01.
+The `strata-measure` module enables applications to calculate high-level measures, such as PV and PV01.
 Access is provided directly and via the Calculation API of `strata-calc`.